Skip to Main Content

 Zotero is installed on University classroom PCs and can be installed from Software Centre on managed devices.
 The IT Services web pages have information on obtaining Zotero.

 As Zotero is not connected to your University account, you can continue to use it after you leave the University as long as you ensure you change your email address or sign up with a non-University one.
+We do not have any University licence for Zotero, meaning that we do not have any additioanl features like extra storage space.

 Further resources